Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

 \subsection{ZFS and SOC strength}

 The zero-field splitting (ZFS) parameters (D and E) consist of first-order spin-spin interaction contributions ($\text{D}_{SS}$,$\text{E}_{SS}$) and second-order spin-orbit (SO) contributions ($\text{D}_{SOC}$, $\text{E}_{SOC}$ )~\cite{neeseCalculationZerofieldSplitting2007}.
 For transition metals, the SO contribution is significant and cannot be neglected.
-We computed the SO contribution to the ZFS using the linear response method implemented in ORCA~\cite{neeseORCAProgramSystem2012,neeseORCAQuantumChemistry2020}, employing all-electron PBE0 calculations with the def2-TZVP basis set~\cite{weigendBalancedBasisSets2005}.
-In contrast, the spin-spin contribution to the ZFS, which is relatively long-range compared to the SO contribution, did not converge with the cluster size (see SI for the convergence test).
-To address this, we calculated the spin-spin contribution using our in-house code interfaced with the plane-wave code QUANTUM ESPRESSO~\cite{giannozziQUANTUMESPRESSOModular2009}.
-We conducted benchmark calculation for this method using the $\vvo$ system and obtained good agreement with experiments on $\text{V}^{3+}$ in ZnO (See SI section XI).
+We computed the SO contribution to ZFS using the linear response method implemented in ORCA~\cite{neeseORCAProgramSystem2012,neeseORCAQuantumChemistry2020}, employing all-electron PBE0 calculations with the def2-TZVP basis set~\cite{weigendBalancedBasisSets2005}.
+In contrast, the spin-spin contribution to ZFS, which is relatively long-ranged compared to the SO contribution, did not converge with the cluster size (see TABLE S10~\cite{SI}).
+To address this, we calculated the spin-spin contribution using our in-house code~\cite{smartIntersystemCrossingExciton2021} interfaced with the plane-wave code QUANTUM ESPRESSO~\cite{giannozziQUANTUMESPRESSOModular2009}.

-We use the complete active space self-consistent field (CASSCF) method implemented in ORCA~\cite{neeseORCAProgramSystem2012,neeseORCAQuantumChemistry2020} to obtain SOC matrix elements between the electronic states.
+We use the complete-active-space self-consistent field (CASSCF) method implemented in the ORCA code~\cite{neeseORCAProgramSystem2012,neeseORCAQuantumChemistry2020} to obtain SOC matrix elements between the electronic states.
 The second order Douglas-Kroll-Hess (DKH2) Hamiltonian~\cite{reiher2006dkh}, the all-electron DKH-def2-TZVP basis set ~\cite{pantazis2008all}, and the SARC-DKH-TZVP basis set~\cite{rolfes2020all} are used to account for the scalar relativistic effects.
-The spin-orbit mean-field operator is used for the calculation~\cite{neese2005soc}.
+The spin-orbit mean-field operator is used for the SOC calculation~\cite{neese2005soc}.
 The cluster is created by retaining atoms near the defects and passivate the surface dangling bond with pseudo hydrogen atoms with core charge of q=(8-m)/4~\cite{huangSurfacePassivationMethod2005} , where we choose the O-H bond to be 1.057 $\textup{~\AA}$ and Zn-H to be 1.731 $\textup{~\AA}$~\cite{badaevaInvestigationPureCo22008}.
-More details can be found in SI.
+The perturbative correction with N-electron Valence State Perturbation Theory (NEVPT2)~\cite{guoSparseMapsSystematicInfrastructure2016} was applied upon the CASSCF to obtain the multi-reference excited state with both static and dynamic correlation.
+More details can be found in SI section XI~\cite{SI}.